-In historical terms, the original ancestor to the 2021 RR model, the ZX-10R, reached a new career zenith in 2013 when Tom Sykes and the Kawasaki Racing Team won the WorldSBK championship.
+In historical terms, the original ancestor to the 2022 RR model, the ZX-10R, reached a new career zenith in 2013 when Tom Sykes and the Kawasaki Racing Team won the WorldSBK championship.
 Jonathan Rea’s championship win in 2015, in his debut year as a Ninja ZX-10R rider, was achieved with almost total domination, delivering 14 outright race wins and 23 podiums, amassing 548 points, just a few short of an all time record.
-Rea has gone on to win every year since, with 2020 completing an historic six consecutive WorldSBK riders titles, along side Kawasaki who claimed six manufacturers titles in a row with the Ninja ZX-10RR.
+Rea has gone on to win six consexcutive WorldSBK rider's titles between 2015 and 2020, along side Kawasaki who claimed six manufacturers titles in a row with the Ninja ZX-10RR.